QuietOne/MonkeyBrains/User Guide for MonkeyBrains.md

 Class for all objects in game, that can be updated or destroyed.
 Example for these would be: Items, bullets, obstacles, agent (agent extends GameObjects)…

 ###Game
 Singleton class that contains all GameObjects and updated them.
 It is built for easier manipulation of agents.
+It also extends ```AbstractAppState``` (if you don't what to this with this information, then it is not important for you. :D  )

 ###GameControl
 Interface that is added to Game for additional manipulation of game.